K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 ## Aggregating several data-sources

 Now, let's consider the `$ebook` retrieval part.
-I didn't tell you, but these e-books come in fact from different data-sources: a database and a file.
+I didn't tell you, but these e-books come in fact from different data-sources: a relational database and Elasticsearch.

 We can then write a simple method to aggregate these two sources: